Suave/scratch3-tello-docs/content/docs/development/build-env.md

 ---

 # Build Environment
-Scratch3-Tello does not work only with the extension mechanism provided in Scratch.
-In fact, I've made changes to `scratch-vm`, `scratch-gui`, and `scratch-desktop` that make up Scratch.
-The `scratch3-tello` repository contains the diffs of those changes made, file by file.
-Therefore, you cannot build just by cloning this repository.
+The `scratch3-tello` repository contains the diffs between the `scratch-vm` and `scratch-gui` repositories in file units.
+Therefore, you cannot just clone this repository and build it.

 ## Requirements
 - wget